CALCULATE YOUR SIP RETURNS

 The broker charges the AMC fee to maintain the accounts and offer account-related services.

-Charges that a broker will charge its investors for transferring their holdings from one Demat to another or Sale of transaction or DIS requisition cost come under Sales charges.
+On Sale Charges that a broker will charge its investors for transferring their holdings from one Demat to another or Sale of transaction or DIS requisition cost or Sales charges.

 Brokerage Charges

-Brokerage is a fee or commission that a broker charges for executing transactions and offering specialised services on behalf of clients.
+Brokerage is a fee or commission that a broker charges for executing transactions and offering specialized services on behalf of clients.
 To learn the details of brokerage charge calculation, click here.

 Brokerage Charges